reality-two/reality2-node-core-elixir/docs/instructions/3 Plugins/ai.reality2.vars.md

 The Variables plugin allows you to create key/value pairs in memory that are remembered from one event to the next.
 This might be useful, for example, for a counter that is activated each time the event fires.

+Note that at present, unlike the set command that operates on the data stream which can have expressions, and include other variables using double underscores at beginning and end - the set command here does not do the same.

 ### Definition